danielendeg/nugetpackageupdate/specs/DICOM/DICOMWeb-Server-Design.md

 ## Design

+Optimized for
+- Large storage compared to compute
+- Flexibility to evolve

 ### Raw storage
-*Azure Blob storage* will be used to store the unstructured data.
+*Azure Blob storage* will be used to store the Part 10 DICOM binary files.
 Since there are so many codecs supported for both ingress and egress, we will store the incoming dcm file *as is* and transcode on the way out, if needed and supported.
 This will also serve as the master store for original data.
 We will store 2 blobs for each dicom instance
 1. Original DICOM file in  the virtual path /container/{StudyUID}/{SeriesUID}/{SOPInstanceUID}/file.dcm
 2. Metadata portion of the DICOM file for faster metadata GET in azure Blob storage using the virtual path /container/{StudyUID}/{SeriesUID}/{SOPInstanceUID}/file_metadata.dcm